getporter/porter/docs/content/bundle/manifest/_index.md

 For example, `{{ bundle.custom.more-custom-config.enabled}}` allows you to access nested values from the custom section.

-Multiple custom values that were defined at the manifest can also be injected with new values during build time using the \--custom values tied to the `porter build` command.
-Currently only support string value.
+Multiple custom values that were defined in the manifest can also be injected with new values during build time using the \--custom values tied to the `porter build` command.
+Currently only supports string values.
 You can use dot notation to specify a nested field:

 ```
 porter build --custom custom-config=new-custom-value --custom some-custom-config.item=edited-value